funnythingz/plog/README.md

 # GoGoGo

-I have developed a web application in the Golang.
+This is web application in the Golang project template.

 ## use package